acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Miracles (again)
 Mon, 20 Feb 2017 13:33:06

 &ldquo;And I dare say the first time you saw a man raised from the dead you might think so too.&rdquo; He giggled unconvincingly behind the smiling mask. &ldquo;Oh, it&rsquo;s funny, isn&rsquo;t it?
 It isn&rsquo;t a case of miracles not happening&mdash;it&rsquo;s just a case of people calling them something else.
 Can&rsquo;t you see the doctors round the dead man?
 He isn&rsquo;t breathing any more, his pulse has stopped, his heart&rsquo;s not beating: he&rsquo;s dead.
 The somebody gives him back his life, and they all&mdash;what&rsquo;s the expression?&mdash;reserve their opinion.
 They won&rsquo;t say it&rsquo;s a miracle, because that&rsquo;s a word they don&rsquo;t like.
 Then it happens again and again perhaps&mdash;because God&rsquo;s about on earth&mdash;and they say: these aren&rsquo;t miracles, it is simply that we have enlarged our conception of what life is.
 Now we know you can be alive without pulse, breath, heart-beats.
-And they invent a new word to describe that state of life, and they say science has disproved a miracle.&rdquo; He giggled again. &rdquo;˜You can&rsquo;t get round them.&rdquo;"&mdash;Graham Greene <em>The Power and the Glory</em>
+And they invent a new word to describe that state of life, and they say science has disproved a miracle.&rdquo; He giggled again. &lsquo;You can&rsquo;t get round them.&rdquo;"&mdash;Graham Greene <em>The Power and the Glory</em>
 Courtesy of <a href="http://wmbriggs.com/post/8069/" target="_blank">William M. Briggs&mdash;Statistician to the Stars</a>

 ## History and Leaves